hernantz/blog/content/django-ui-components.md

 watched online on [Youtube][19].

-## Standing of the shoulders of giants
+## Standing on the shoulders of giants

 I don't remember where I heard this, but *Any fool can build a bridge*[^1] is phrase that stuck with me.
 It meant that anyone can just throw money, people, energy,